michel47/4.0/README.md

 This project is the project of all of us to evolve the world we are in.
-We are addressing the major challenges modern society encounters at all levels so Humanity can heals.
+We are addressing the major challenges modern society encounters at all levels so Humanity can heal.

 This is totally a participatory project, we welcome everyone who has a idea, a plan, to help  etc. so join us together we are making it better.